 Simple English definitions for legal terms

-Read a random definition: index crime
+Read a random definition: right to family integrity

 Service by mail is when someone sends important legal papers to another person through the mail to let them know that they are being sued.
 In federal court, this is allowed by Federal Rule of Civil Procedure Rule 5(b), and some states have similar laws.
 For example, in California, the papers must be sent in a sealed envelope with postage paid to the person's last known address or place of residence, and service is considered complete when the papers are mailed.